neil314159/portfolio-project-5/README.md

 * Mailchimp
     * In contrast to Sendgrid, which is used for large-volume transactional email, Mailchimp is used fo rnewsletter managemnt.
 It is capable of quite sophisticated stratgeies to segment customer lists, send out automated marketing and offers conditonal on user behaviour.
 * Cloudinary
-    * used fo rhandling static storage and well-known for their image-processing abilities
+    * used for handling static storage and well-known for their image-processing abilities
 * AllAuth
-    * used fo rhandling user registration and authorisation management.
+    * used for handling user registration and authorisation management.
 It takes over these tasks from the Django native impelementation, and makes it much easier to handle tasks such as verifying email addresses  and resetting passwords.
 * HTML
     * HTML was used mainly to style the templates used by Django for displaying the front end of the site.
 * CSS